tecfu/tty-table/README.md

 str1 = t1.render();
 console.log(str1);

-//Example with objects as rows var rows = [
+//You can also pass an array of objects as rows var rows = [
 	{
 		item : "hamburger",